Northern-State-University/camp2024Welcome/README.md

 ### GITHUB access:
 1. You're already here
+2. Top right hand corner, click Sign Up (https://github.com/signup)
-2. Create an account REMEMBER THIS PASSWORD or WRITE IT DOWN
+3. Create an account REMEMBER THIS PASSWORD or WRITE IT DOWN
-3. This is where you'll store anything digitally from camp, whether that be code, imagse/videos or anything else.
+4. This is where you'll store anything digitally from camp, whether that be code, imagse/videos or anything else.

 ### Adobe Creative Cloud:
 1. Please log in to your email